Trakkr Docs

 Why server-side is more accurate

-The pixel runs in the browser.
-That means it can only see crawlers that execute JavaScript - which most modern AI crawlers do, but not all of them, and not always reliably.
+Browser scripts can only see crawlers that execute JavaScript, and many crawler requests never get that far.
 Server-side integrations see every request that hits your origin, including bots that never run JS.

 If you have the option, server-side is the better choice.
 It catches:

-You can run both at once.
-Trakkr deduplicates events by hash, so connecting Cloudflare and installing the pixel won't double-count visits.
+You can connect more than one server-side source.
+Trakkr deduplicates events by hash, so Cloudflare plus a webhook forwarder will not double-count visits.

 PlatformAuthRealtimeNotes